MrYsLab/telemetrix-rpi-pico-2w/docs/index.md

 # Summary Of Major Features

-* Applications are programmed using conventional Python 3.10 or greater.
+* Applications are written in conventional Python 3.10 or later.
-* All Data change events are reported asynchronously via user registered callback functions.
+* All Data change events are reported asynchronously via user-registered callback functions.
 * Each data change event is time-stamped.
 * Online API Reference Documentation is provided for all four API's.: